Australian shepherds may pant a lot.

 Lymphoma is one of the cancers that most commonly affects Australian shepherds.

-Lymphoma is a cancer which attacks the white blood cells.
-Most frequently the symptoms of this disease include being lethargic, losing weight and having swelling in the legs and face.
+Lymphoma is a type of cancer that attacks white blood cells.
+Most frequently, the symptoms of this disease include being lethargic, losing weight, and having swelling in the legs and face.

 Sometimes with this disease, dogs can have difficulty breathing.

 Though difficulty breathing is one of the symptoms, you should not jump to conclusions if your dog has difficulty breathing or is panting excessively.